4K & 8K Ultra HD

 Pop down to your local Richer Sounds today, and we’ll show you

-Definition one thing's for certain; there are going to be more and more ways to make the most of these incredible screens very soon.
-In the mean time using the latest image processing 4K Ultra HD TVs will take your standard definition and Full HD content and upscale to pin-sharp
+One thing's for certain; there are going to be more and more ways to make the most of these incredible screens very soon.
+In the mean time using the latest image processing 4K Ultra HD TVs will take your standard definition and Full HD content and upscale to pin-sharp 4K resolution

 You will see the difference!